luismadrigal98/STREME_parser/OUTPUT_COLUMNS_GUIDE.md

 **Format:** Integer (e.g., `8`, `11`, `15`)
 **Description:** The length of the motif sequence in base pairs.
 Calculated as `end_pos - start_pos + 1`.
 Indicates the size of the regulatory element.

+### 17. `merged_count`
+**Format:** Integer (e.g., `1`, `3`, `5`)
+**Description:** The number of overlapping motif hits that were merged into this entry.
+A value of `1` indicates no overlapping hits were found.
+Higher values indicate that multiple overlapping STREME detections of the same motif type in the same gene were consolidated into a single region.
+This is particularly useful for identifying poly-nucleotide tracts (poly-A, poly-T, etc.) where STREME often detects multiple overlapping hits with sliding windows.

 ## Usage Examples

 ### Finding genes with multiple regulatory elements: